-Having high levels of ‘bad’ cholesterol (low-density lipoprotein, or LDL) in your blood can increase your risk of cardiovascular disease, such as heart attack and stroke.
-Statins are used to lower LDL cholesterol, and this helps lower your risk of cardiovascular disease.
+Having high levels of 'bad' cholesterol (low-density lipoprotein, or LDL) in the blood can increase the risk of cardiovascular disease, such as heart attack and stroke.
+Statins are used to lower LDL cholesterol, and this helps lower the risk of cardiovascular disease.

-Statins are considered the most effective group of cholesterol-lowering medicines available and work by blocking cholesterol production in your liver.
+Statins are considered the most effective group of cholesterol-lowering medicines available and work by blocking cholesterol production in the liver.

 Who should take statins?

 Australian guidelines, along with international guidelines, recommend that statins be used by:

-- people who have had a heart attack or stroke, or been diagnosed with coronary heart disease
+- people who have had a heart attack or stroke, or who have been diagnosed with coronary heart disease

 - people at high risk of a cardiovascular event, such as heart attack or stroke